digital-blueprint/relay-mono-bundle/docs/config.md

 # Default configuration for "DbpRelayMonoBundle"
 dbp_relay_mono:
   database_url:         '%env(resolve:DATABASE_URL)%' # Required
   # A list of payment type configurations.
-A payment type is a combination of a payment client configuration and a payment service provider configuration.
+A payment type is a combination of a payment backend configuration and a payment service provider configuration.
   payment_types:
     # Prototype
     identifier: